Haivision/srt/docs/reporting.md

 Debug Logs
 ==========

 The debug logs that can be generated with SRT provide very detailed descriptions of its internal behaviour.
 In fact, they can sometimes approach the equivalent of "record and replay" for a testing session.
 Having the debug logs collected is in most cases essential to start researching a potential problem.
+This is because, as SRT is very highly time-based software, the usability of a debugger is very limited.

-As SRT is very highly time-based software, however, the usability of a debugger is very limited.
-Debug logs put a great burden on the performance, and for this reason have been shifted to the "heavy logging" category.
-They are not enabled by default, neither in the library itself, nor at compile time.
+Mind though, that debug logs put a great burden on the performance, and for this reason have been shifted to the "heavy logging" category, which is not enabled by default, neither in the library itself, nor at compile time.
 You can only manually enable them at compile time:

     ./configure [...] --enable-heavy-logging